apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `compaction_automatic_switch`

 * Type: bool
-* Description: Open automatic compaction task
+* Description: Whether open automatic compaction task
 * Default value: true

 Generally it needs to be turned on.
 When you want to manually operate the compaction task in the debugging or test environment, you can turn off the configuration.